HuMangoPP/python_level_editor/README.md

 This program uses a tile atlas and allows you to place tiles according to the tile atlas.

-Upon exit, this program will save a .json file containing tile information (index within tile atlas and boolean value storing the collision state of the tile).
+Upon exit, this program will save a .json file containing tile information.
+The tile_id key specifies the index of the tile within the tile atlas.
+The flags key specifies the active flags of the tile.

 The program will also save a .png file based on the inputted size containing the created level.